obiwanskywalkr/odin-recursion/README.md

-# odin-recusion
+# odin-recursion
-Fibonacci sequence and a merge sort algorithm in JavaScript
+Fibonacci sequence and a merge sort algorithm to practice recursive functions in JavaScript.